Investing

 Are you ready to buy an investment property?

-To know whether you’re ready to buy your first (or next) investment property, there are four key things we need to
+While there are many benefits to property investing, taking the time to understand whether it is the right financial move for you and your budget is essential to avoid spending beyond your means.
+To know whether you’re ready to buy your first (or next) investment property, there are four key things we need to understand:

 Borrowing Power